ataylor89/mathematics/amc/2003/amc12/problem16.md

 Afterword:

 If we allow P to be any point in the interior, including the incenter, I think that the probability is still the same... it's just hard to explain how the probability does not change

+Perhaps the answer is 1/3

+Perhaps the answer is 1/3 minus an infinitesimal